Southease to Rottingdean or Brighton walk

 On dune and headland sinks the fire

 Lest we forget - lest we forget

-Incidentally, the fact that the lines "Lest we forget" often appear on war memorials is not a coincidence.
-Kipling was given the job after the First World War or coming up with appropriate texts for war graves, and borrowed the line from this poem.
-It was an interesting choice, as it was the same concern about the possible decline in British power that is expressed in this poem that led Kipling in the run up to the First World War to campaign vociferously for an increase in the size of the British army and navy to counter the growing power of Germany.
+The fact that “Lest we forget” often appears on war memorials is not a coincidence.
+After the First World War Kipling was given the job of coming up with appropriate texts for war graves, and used his own line.
+It was an interesting choice, as it was the same concern about the possible decline in British power that is expressed in this poem that led Kipling in the run-up to the First World War to campaign vociferously for an increase in the size of the British army and navy to counter the growing power of Germany.
 One consequence of this was that when war finally broke, he vigorously encouraged his son Jack to enlist, despite the latter having terrible eyesight which would normally have disqualified him from active service.
 After Jack was killed and the horrors of the Western front became known, Kipling was wracked with a terrible guilt, from which he never quite recovered.

-Brighton Pier might seem an unlikely spot for nature observation, but towards dusk you can see simply immense flocks of starlings wheeling about here – or over by the ruined West Pier a bit further along the seafront.
-Literally tens of thousands of these birds can gather in great flocks, which swirl and swoop in unison in the sky, before roosting for the night.
+Brighton Pier might seem an unlikely spot for nature observation, but towards dusk you can see immense flocks of starlings wheeling about here – - many of them having come here from the continent to enjoy our milder winter climate.
+Literally tens of thousands of these birds gather in great flocks, which swirl and swoop in unison in the sky, before roosting for the night under the pier.
 Groups will settle and then take off again, and there an immensity of chattering.
 It is quite a sight.

 |Copyright||© Saturday Walkers Club.
 All Rights Reserved.
 No commercial use.
 No copying.
 No derivatives.
 Free with attribution for one time non-commercial use only. www.walkingclub.org.uk/site/license.shtml|